-- IAS 34.20 (d) The interim statement of cash flows is required to include cash flows cumulatively for the financial year to date, together with the comparable year to date period of the preceding financial year.
+IAS 34.20(d) The interim statement of cash flows is required to include cash flows cumulatively for the financial year to date, together with the comparable year to date period of the preceding financial year.
 Unlike the interim statement of comprehensive income, there is no requirement to present the cash flows of the current interim period for quarterly reporters.
+A Layout prepares only half-yearly interim financial statements (i.e. it does not prepare quarterly financial statements).
+Therefore, A Layout has presented the interim statement of cash flows for the six months ended 30 June 2025 and the comparative year to date period of the preceding financial year.

-A Layout (International) Group Plc only prepares half yearly interim financial statements (i.e. it does not prepare quarterly statements). - IAS 7.33 IAS 7 permits cash in flows and out flows arising from interest paid and interest and dividends received to be classified as operating activities.
+IAS 7 permits cash in flows and out flows arising from interest paid and interest and dividends received to be classified as operating activities.
 Alternatively, non-financial institution entities may classify interest paid and interest and dividends received as financing and investing cash flows respectively.
 A Layout has elected to classify interest paid as a financing cash flow.

-Interim consolidated statement of cash flows For the six months ended 30 June
+Interim consolidated statement of cash flows For the six months ended 30 June 2025